 While we do not analyze whether sufficient demand actually exists to justify the addition of these new pipelines, our results indicate that construction of the proposed pipelines and utilization at average rates would undermine the state’s efforts to reduce greenhouse gas emissions.
 If natural gas use increases by 23%, the state would be required to reduce oil consumption, mostly from transportation, by roughly 70 to 100% by 2030 in order to reach its climate targets, depending on the methane leakage rate assumed.

-This research was supported by Earthworks, and this report and its findings were used as the technical basis for Earthworks’ report “New York’s Energy Crossroads – How the state’s climate goals clash with natural gas infrastructure”, released February 27, 2018.
-Their full report is available below.
+This research was supported by Earthworks, and this report and its findings were used as the technical basis for Earthworks’ report “New York’s Energy Crossroads – How the state’s climate goals clash with natural gas infrastructure,” released February 27, 2018.